Tax

 Which provinces in Canada use HST?

-Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island have adopted HST.
+Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.

 How do I register for HST?

-Register for HST through the Canada Revenue Agency’s Business Registration Online (BRO) service or by submitting a paper form.
+Register through the CRA’s Business Registration Online (BRO) service or by submitting a paper form.

 Do I need to register for HST?